Modelhelper/cli/README.md

 # ModelHelper cli

+ModelHelper CLI is a developer tool written in Go.

+ModelHelper can help with:

+- Understand structure of a database
-ModelHelper CLI is a code generator using go text/templates and input sources from database structure.
+- Generate code using templates and input sources from a database.

 ## Contributing